adobe/commerce-events/packages/commerce-events-sdk/README.md

 ## Overview

-This package serves as the foundation for eventing on an [Adobe Commerce][magento] storefront.
+This package serves as the foundation for eventing on an [Adobe Commerce][commerce] storefront.
 It provides access to a common data layer, and an event publishing and subscription service.

-You can handle the events in a custom implementation, or use the [Magento Storefront Event Collector][collector] package that listens for events and sends them to Adobe Commerce edges for processing.
+You can handle the events in a custom implementation, or use the [Adobe Commerce Events Collectors][collectors] package that listens for events and sends them to Adobe Commerce edges for processing.

 **Note:** When an event is published through the SDK, all subscribers to that event get notified.
-Defining a custom listener shouldn't preclude you from also running the Magento Storefront Event Collector.
+Defining a custom listener shouldn't preclude you from also running the Adobe Commerce Events Collectors.

 Our context schemas are designed to simplify forwarding to two edges: